Dsek-LTH/dsek-app/README.md

 Using the scripts (from package.json) that end in `:local` it is possible to build locally instead of building on Expo's servers.
 To set this up follow the guide on https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build&buildEnv=local&platform=android&device=physical except `npx expo install expo-dev-client`

-The script `npx expo run:android` (specifically `expo prebuild`) will generate an android/ directory.
+The scripts `npx expo run:android` and `npx expo run:ios` (specifically `expo prebuild`) will generate an android/ or ios/ directory.
 This will cause `eas build` to complain about bare workflow.
-To fix this, simply remove the android directory.
+To fix this, simply remove the android/ or ios/ directory.

 # How to update